 With a few years of ageing, these aromas become seamless and secondary notes appear, giving the wines intriguing, autumnal aromas of drying leaves and fruit compote.
 With a bit more age, those barnyard notes appear in a way that’s moreish and just works – just as a lovely old brie might be utterly delicious to many, though not everyone.

-The 2017 DRCs are just being bottled now (see the note below on ‘en primeur’), so we were tasting them incredibly young.
-As a professional with years of experience, I’m used to predicting fairly accurately what a wine is likely to taste like several years from now.
+The 2017 DRCs are still incredibly young, but as a professional with years of experience, I’m used to predicting fairly accurately what a wine is likely to taste like several years from now.
 As a wine writer, I try to keep an objective head when tasting wines of this value and judge them on whether they are well made, are good examples of the type and importantly, whether or not they are delicious.